 |Hispanic or Latino||46|

-Students from other countries are interested in Human Sciences Business Services, too.
+Americans aren’t the only ones with an interest in Human Sciences Business Services.
 About 7.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea